wanghehv1996/newton/docs/development-guide.rst

 Development Guide
 =================

-This document is a guide for developers who want to contribute to the project.
+This document is a guide for developers who want to contribute to the project or understand its internal workings in more detail.

 Environment setup
 -----------------